AndrewJamesTurner/CGP-Library/README.md

 ###Standard

-Compile source into a shared library.
+Compile source into a shared library and install system wide.

 ####Debian

+To generate the shared object (.so) run

+  $ make so

 ####Windows